esx-framework/esx-documentation/docs/es_extended/server/functions/getplayerfromid.md

 ESX.GetPlayerFromId(source)
 ```

-This function gets a player from the ID.
+This function gets a player from server id.